allpro/form-manager/README.md

 ## Implementing FormManager

-FormManager (**"FM"**) can be used any way you want, but usually will be implemented in a 'container component' that handles all the data and view logic for the 'presentation components' that it uses.
+FM can be used any way you want, but usually will be implemented in a 'container component' that handles the data and view logic.

 See
 **[Implementing FormManager in Components](https://github.com/allpro/form-manager/blob/master/docs/Implementation.md)**